My recommendedBusiness Resources

 • Sending large files: I began using Dropbox Transfer after it launched in 2019, which allows me to send large files directly from my local drive.
 So handy!

-• I also use WeTransfer, which has really improved over the years.
+• Before new.space, I historically used WeTransfer, which has improved over the years.

-• I use ToffeeShare for more sensitive files because the transfer is no longer accessible once you close the transfer page.
+• For sensitive files, I also used ToffeeShare because the transfer is no longer accessible once you close the transfer page.

 • Sharing screenshots: Monosnap is my go-to tool for sharing annotated screenshots or screen grabs.
 Dropbox Capture also works very well.